 Those attempting to obtain benefits are required to comply with the eligibility requirements of the VA before funds can be distributed.
 To apply for Educational benefits please apply here: https://benefits.va.gov/gibill/

-Submission of the DD-214, copy of VA certificate of eligibility, and completed College online application is required by the student.
-Please communicate with the College VA Liaison-Monica Clifton with any questions email@example.com.
+Submission of the DD-214, copy of VA certificate of eligibility, and completed College online application are required by the student.
+Please communicate with the College VA Liaison-Monica Clifton with any questions firstname.lastname@example.org.

 Who is eligible?

 For more information on Tennessee Promise, visit the following links: